telemark/micro-portalen-shortcuts/README.md

   {
       "title": "The shortcuts title",
       "description": "Shortcuts description (keep it short)",
-      "system": "What system is the short leading to", "url": "Url for the shortcut",
+      "system": "What system is the shortcut leading to", "url": "Url for the shortcut",
-      "icon": "Name for the shortcut icon",
+      "icon": "Name for the shortcut icon", // From https://material.io/resources/icons/?style=baseline "includeIps": [
-      "includeIps": [
         "10.0.*.*", // Support wildcards for range
         "172.16.0.0" // Supports full address